Evidence for a Damped Millisecond Quasi-Periodic Structure in a Fast Radio Burst: Theoretical interpretation and parameter estimates

 This finding is reminiscent of oscillatory behavior observed in magnetar X-ray bursts, where quasi-periodic signals have been interpreted as global seismic or magnetospheric oscillations.
-If the observed radio QPO originates from Alfvénic oscillations in a magnetized plasma, the implied magnetic field strength is consistent with magnetar-scale fields, lending support to the hypothesis that some non-repeating FRBs may originate from energetic activity in isolated compact objects.
+If the candidate radio quasi-periodic structure originates from Alfvénic oscillations in a magnetized plasma, the implied field scale would be broadly compatible with magnetar-like environments, lending support to the possibility that some apparently non-repeating FRBs may originate from energetic activity in isolated compact objects.

 An intriguing possibility arises when considering the quasi-periodic pulse spacing in FRB~20190122C in the context of neutron star rotation. \cite{2024NatAs...8..230K} proposed that sub-millisecond quasi-periodic features in single pulses may scale with the spin period of neutron stars via the empirical relation \( P_{\mu} \approx 10^{-3} P_{\mathrm{rot}} \), where \( P_{\mu} \) is the substructure spacing and \( P_{\mathrm{rot}} \) is the rotation period.
-Applying this scaling to our detected \( P_{\mathrm{QPO}} \approx 1\,\mathrm{ms} \), we infer a potential spin period of \( P_{\mathrm{rot}} \approx 1\,\mathrm{s} \).
+Applying this scaling to our detected \( P_{\mathrm{QPO}} \approx 3.6\,\mathrm{ms} \), we infer a potential spin period of \( P_{\mathrm{rot}} \approx 3.6\,\mathrm{s} \).
 This lies within the range of known radio pulsars and low-field magnetars such as SGR~0418+5729.